coding-dojo-data-science/dojo-env-setup/docs/Instructions-updating-dojo-env-v23_updated.md

 ## Backup Your Env/Export Your Env to a .yml file

-Alternatively, could export your current dojo-env to a new .yml file, just like the original `dojo-env` environment file.
+Instead of renaming your old env, you could export your current dojo-env to a new .yml file, just like the original `dojo-env` environment file.

 - To export your environment to a file called "my-old-environment.yml" in your User folder, run the command: